Codingbysid/Covenant360/README.md

 **The Unified Operating System for Sustainability-Linked Loans (SLLs)**

-A hackathon project that unifies financial covenant tracking and ESG target monitoring for Sustainability-Linked Loans, automating the Margin Ratchet (interest rate adjustment) based on real-time performance.
+A production-grade SaaS application that unifies financial covenant tracking and ESG target monitoring for Sustainability-Linked Loans, automating the Margin Ratchet (interest rate adjustment) based on real-time performance.

 ## 🎯 Commercial Value Proposition